 Go Scuba Diving

 With its position slightly south of the Equator, the balmy, clear and calm waters surrounding Zanzibar make for the perfect scuba diving destination.
-Each part of the wider archipelago is a veritable paradise, with sparkling turquoise water leading to vibrant corals and schools of tropical fish.
+This place is paradise, both above and below the water, with the sparkling turquoise ocean leading to vibrant corals and schools of tropical fish.

-If you’re short on time, then the hardest part will be narrowing the choices down.
-But you could easily spend a whole week venturing between them all and still be left wanting more.
-With that said, let’s explore two of the best scuba diving spots around Zanzibar.
+If you’re short on time, then the hardest part will be narrowing down where to dive!
+You could easily spend a whole week just venturing between all of the popular spots and still be left wanting more.
+With that being said, let’s explore two of the best scuba diving spots around Zanzibar.

 The Mnemba Island Atoll is a marine conservation area that surrounds Mnemba Island.
 An atoll is essentially a barrier reef that forms a ring around an island, providing a natural lagoon.
 It makes for exceptional snorkeling and scuba diving with kaleidoscopic colors rivaled only by the prismatic fish.
 As you dive, keep an eye out for moray eels, seahorses and green turtles.